FCC Clare Hollingworth Fellowship – applications open

 - A 500-word statement of intent for the piece that the Fellow will contribute to the FCC.

-- Two sealed written references from suitable referees, e.g. senior editor or journalism school dean again with the same subject line: Attn: first name / last name of applicant, Clare Hollingworth Fellowship application.
+- Please send via post two sealed written references from suitable referees, e.g. senior editor or journalism school dean again with the same subject line: Attn: first name / last name of applicant, Clare Hollingworth Fellowship application.
+The reference letters should be sent to The Foreign Correspondents’ Club, Hong Kong, North Block, 2 Lower Albert Road, Central, Hong Kong.
+When submitting your application, please note in the covering email that the references have been sent via post.
 Reference letters should specify how long the referee has known the applicant and in what capacity, comments on the applicant’s potential to make an impact in the field of journalism, and any relevant prior experience.

 - Recent resume of no more than 2-pages.